Seagate/cortx-motr/doc/HLD_of_SNS_Repair.rst

 0. Introduction
 ---------------

 .. **Note:** This document has been revised to exclude the copy machine related information.
-The copy machine design has been included in a separate document `HLD of copy machine and agents <link=to-be-added> `__
+The copy machine design has been included in a separate document HLD of copy machine and agents.

 Redundant striping is a proven technology to achieve higher throughput and data availability.
 The Server Network Striping (SNS) applies this technology to network devices and achieves similar goals as a local RAID.
 In the case of storage and/or server failure, the SNS repair reconstructs the lost data from survived data reliably and quickly, without major impact to the production systems.
 This document presents the HLD of SNS repair.